wmelvin/firefox-places/README.md

 ## Input

-It is probably safer to make a copy of the **places.sqlite** file, when FireFox is not running, and work with that when running this tool.
+It is probably safer to make a copy of the **places.sqlite** file, when Firefox is not running, and work with that when running this tool.

 ## Output